The Past, Present and Future of Hydrogen Vehicles: 2023 Update

-You may have seen a hydrogen-powered car or two on the road recently — but did you know that hydrogen technology goes back to the 1800s?
+You may have seen a hydrogen-powered car or two on the road recently.
+But did you know that the first hydrogen-powered cars go back to the 1800s?

 1800s: The Beginning

 The first internal combustion engine was powered not by gasoline but by a mix of hydrogen and oxygen in 1806.
 Swiss engineer Francois Isaac de Rivaz contained hydrogen gas in a balloon and used an electrical Volta starter for the ignition.